About Jeffrey

 Jeffrey Kahane – Bio

 Celebrated for his “imagination, devotion and supreme musicianship” (Los Angeles Times), Jeffrey Kahane is now in the fifth decade of an expansive and eclectic musical career.
-As a pianist, conductor and scholar, his career highlights run the gamut from concertos with the New York Philharmonic and San Francisco Symphony, to recitals with Yo-Yo Ma and Joshua Bell, European tours at the podium of the Los Angeles Chamber Orchestra, lecture/performances of Beethoven symphonies informed by his immersion in ancient literature, and collaborations with the Emerson, Miró, Dover, Attacca and Calidore String Quartets.
-Kahane is currently Music Director of the San Antonio Philharmonic and leads his first titled season in 2024-2025.
-Since 2017 he has also served as Music Director of the Sarasota Music Festival, where he has significantly expanded the diversity of both the faculty and the programming, introducing workshops in improvisation and non-classical musical languages, while maintaining a deep commitment to the core canonical repertoire.
+As a pianist, conductor and scholar, his career highlights run the gamut from concertos with the New York Philharmonic and San Francisco Symphony, to recitals with Yo-Yo Ma and Joshua Bell, European tours at the podium of the Los Angeles Chamber Orchestra, lecture and performances of Beethoven symphonies informed by his immersion in ancient literature, and collaborations with the Emerson, Miró, Dover, Attacca and Calidore String Quartets.
+Kahane is the new Music Director of the San Antonio Philharmonic and has served as Music Director of the Sarasota Music Festival since 2016.

 During his two decades as Music Director of the Los Angeles Chamber Orchestra, where he is now Music Director Laureate, Kahane led the orchestra on an East Coast tour, including a sold-out Carnegie Hall concert with bass-baritone Thomas Quasthoff, as well as an eight-city European tour.
 He was instrumental in the creation of several new series, including his signature “Discover” concerts, each of which would illuminate a major work via a lecture-demonstration and performance.
-Among his proudest achievements from his LACO tenure was the introduction of the commissioning club, “Sound Investment,” which allows club members to witness and take part in the evolution of a major new work each season, following a composer’s process from conception to premiere.
+Among his proudest achievements from his LACO tenure was the introduction of the commissioning club, “Sound Investment,” which allows club members to Primo Artists · 244 Fifth Avenue, Suite B222 · New York, NY 10001 · 212.804.8301 · www.primoartists.com

 Kahane’s earliest piano studies, starting at the age of 5, were with Howard Weisel, who encouraged a love of improvisation that abides to this day.
 One of the watershed moments in his early musical life was hearing Joni Mitchell’s first album, Song to a Seagull, at age 12, not long after he started teaching himself to play the guitar.
 (At one time, he considered becoming a singer-songwriter.)
 At the age of 14, he was given the opportunity to study privately with the great Polish emigré pianist Jakob Gimpel, whose teaching profoundly shaped his understanding of music’s essence and purpose.